bico-media/b-inject/README.md

 - The text `{{B:\\TX}}` will be replaced with the text `{{B://TX}}` in the final content presented to a client

-**Please help shape the actional definition of v1+ here: https://github.com/bico-media/bandlebars/pull/4**
+**Please help shape the actual protocol description of v1+ here: https://github.com/bico-media/bandlebars/pull/4**

 ### v2